Scientific deep-dive

 Spironolactone does not cause real weight loss.
 It is a potassium-sparing diuretic and anti-androgen with legitimate FDA-approved uses in cardiology and hypertension, and legitimate off-label uses for hirsutism, acne, and female-pattern hair loss.
 The 1–2 kg most patients see in the first week or two is a fluid shift — the textbook diuretic-pharmacology pattern.
 The 2023 PCOS evidence is clear that spironolactone is weight-neutral on BMI[1].

-If your goal is weight management, the tools that work in controlled trials are the FDA-approved chronic weight management agents: Wegovy and Zepbound (GLP-1 / GIP receptor agonists, the strongest magnitude), Contrave (naltrexone + bupropion), Qsymia (phentermine + topiramate), and Saxenda (liraglutide).
+If your goal is weight management, the tools that work in controlled trials are the FDA-approved chronic weight management agents: Wegovy and Zepbound (GLP-1 / GIP receptor agonists, the strongest magnitude), Contrave (naltrexone + bupropion), Qsymia (phentermine + topiramate), and Saxenda (liraglutide); to see where to access them, compare the top medically supervised weight-loss programs.
 Spironolactone is not on this list and should not be self-directed for weight loss.

 If your goal is treating PCOS hirsutism or acne, spironolactone is a reasonable second-line option after or alongside a combined oral contraceptive, with the understanding that the BMI will not change and the potassium needs monitoring.
 Talk to a prescriber about which axis — androgen, metabolic, or both — is driving your individual presentation.